 In July 1778, upon news that the French fleet had arrived off the American coast, Fitzherbert was sent by the then senior officer at Halifax, Captain Charles Fielding of the Diamond 32, to join Vice-Admiral Lord Howe at New York, and two days prior to making that rendezvous he passed the enemy fleet.
 Taking aboard Captain John Orde and many of the crew of the Virginia 28, which frigate was under repair, he subsequently commanded the Raisonnable in the operations off Rhode Island during August, in the course of which, during poor weather, his command sprung her bowsprit.

-Shortly afterwards he exchanged with Captain Henry Francis Evans of the Royal Oak 74, which ship formed part of Vice-Admiral Hon John Byron s fleet that sailed for the Leeward Islands at the end of the year.
-He fought at the Battle of Grenada on 6 July 1779 before leaving her later that year to return home.
+Shortly afterwards Fitzherbert exchanged with Captain Henry Francis Evans of the Royal Oak 74, which ship formed part of Vice-Admiral Hon.
+John Byron’s fleet that sailed for the Leeward Islands at the end of the year.
+He fought at the Battle of Grenada on 6 July 1779 before leaving her in the following month to return home.

-He was promoted rear-admiral on 21 September 1790 and vice-admiral on 12 April 1794, but later that year died at Stoke Damarell, Plymouth.
+He was promoted rear-admiral on 21 September 1790 and vice-admiral on 12 April 1794, but died later that year at Stoke Damarell, Plymouth.